warisa-r/simcronomicon/docs/source/basic_blocks.rst

 - **Advanced Step Events and Movement Patterns**: Customize agent movement with sophisticated probability functions
 - **SEIQRDV Model Features**: Understand complex disease models with vaccination (priority place system) and quarantine
-- **Custom Model Development**: Create your own compartmental models and agent behaviors
+- **Custom Model Development**: Create your own infection models and agent behaviors

 The key insight is that complex population-level patterns emerge from simple agent-level rules.
 By understanding energy, movement, interactions, and status transitions, you can design realistic epidemic simulations and analyze intervention strategies.